 It also assures people that their information is secure and protected.

-What Does Your Business Need to Know About GDPR?
+What Does Your Business Need to Know About GPDR?

 This regulation applies to both B2C and B2B, and there’s no distinction between people’s personal, private data, and work-related data.
-Both types of businesses are about people interacting and sharing information.
-While B2B customers are companies, the relationships are between people, which is what GDPR cares about.
+In both types of businesses, it’s about the people interacting and sharing information.
+While B2B customers are companies, the relationships are between people, and this is what GDPR cares about.

-According to Forbes, businesses with more than 250 employees are required to comply with GDPR.
-SMBs with less than 250 employees must be GDPR compliant if they regularly process personal data from people overseas in the EU.
+Businesses with more than 250 employees are required to comply with GDPR, according to Forbes.
+SMBs with less than 250 employees must be GPDR compliant if they regularly process personal data from people overseas in the EU.

-If your business website collects information, including gated content that requires a name and email, you must offer an opt-in/opt-out option for emails.
+If your business website collects information, including if you have gated content that requires a name and email, you must offer an opt-in/opt-out option for emails.
 All forms and data collection methods must be distinctly opt-in — boxes should not be pre-ticked.

 If your company experiences a data breach, you must notify all customers or clients within 72 hours of first becoming aware of the cyber attack.